mateus-n00b/graphs_ufba/README.md

 # Graphs_ufba

-Some codes about Graphs and my final work.
+Codes from Graphs final homework

-Finds a Maximal-Clique in a dynamic Graph.
+Finds a Maximum Spanning Tree (MST) in a dynamic Graph.

-**TODO: Define a better aproach to reduce the complexity.**

 * Authors:

         * Mateus Sousa (UFBA)

         * Iury Maia (UFBA)

+#Description
+These scripts are our final homework from discipline of Graphs and Algorithms.

+We have use a pruning heuristic to remove edges and vertices from a dynamic graph.
+We aim to reduce the complexity of the algorithm and create a Stable Distribution Tree by using the Link Lifetime as edges weight.